linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Case Study of Bear Sterns.md

 Given the size of its exposure, compounded by the leverage in the fund, Bear Stearns options to face this confidence crisis were limited.
 Bear Stearns managers initially tried to sell the most risky securities, but this only depressed the price of what were already illiquid assets, harming the performance of the funds even further.
 They had no other alternative but to convince investors to remain in the fund.

-The CDO business had become an important component of Bear Stearns business model and could be easily reverse and despite obvious signs that the housing bubble was beginning to burst, Bear Stearns even continued to build its exposure to subprime market in the years 2006-7.
+The CDO business had become an important component of Bear Stearns business model and could be easily reversed and despite obvious signs that the housing bubble was beginning to burst, Bear Stearns even continued to build its exposure to subprime market in the years 2006-7.
 Selling CDO tranches had become more and more difficult and instead they were repackaged into "CDO-square" with a guarantee from a monoline insurer.
-This strategy may have bought Bear Stearns a bit of time buy time, but at the cost of an increase in the risk profile.
+This strategy may have bought Bear Stearns a bit of time, but at the cost of an increase in the risk profile.
 Despite claims from Bear Stearns executives that the drop in housing market would be temporary, they had to face the reality that it was deteriorating very fast.

 Confidence evaporated and investors and securities lenders were becoming more and more concerned with the losses to come.
 The link between the funds and Bear Stearns presented a real danger and their underperformance was starting to affect directly Bear Stearns credit standing and reputation, threatening its access to repo markets.
 Given the high dependence on external financing for Bear Stearns own operations, it was crucial to remain a creditworthy counterparty and preserve its relationships with the major trading counterparties.